Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation

+We use systems containing 0.7 WD as examples and explain them in detail.
 Panel (a) of Fig.~\ref{fig:grid_analysis} displays outcomes from a grid of binary systems featuring a $0.7 \, \mathrm{M_{\odot}}$ accretor and various donors at different initial masses and binary orbital periods.
 Fig.~\ref{fig:0.7_ignition properties} displays the critical properties of the systems that undergo He ignition in binaries with an accretor of an initial mass of $0.7\,\mathrm{M_{\odot}}$.
 The figure illustrates (a) the density of the He layer at the location of ignition, (b) the total mass of He accumulated on the WD, (c) the time-averaged accretion rate for times when the instantaneous accretion rate was greater than $\mathrm{10^{-10}}\,\mathrm{M_{\odot}\,yr^{-1}}$, and (d) the peak accretion rate at which the WD gains mass.